amunategui/amunategui.github.io/_posts/2014-10-22-binary-outcome-modeling.md

 ...
 ```
 <br><br>
 I truncated most of the lines from the training process but you get the idea.
-We then can call ``summary()`` on our model to find out what variables were key players:
+We then can call ``summary()`` function on our model to find out what variables were most important:

 ```r